-Wyoming Secretary of State Rules for Election Results to the Secretary of State's Office
+Wyoming Secretary of State Rules for Election Judges and Counting Board Members

 The Secretary of State, pursuant to W.S.
-22-2-121, is authorized to promulgate such rules as are necessary to maintain uniform voting and vote counting procedures and orderly voting and to comply with the requirements of the Help America Vote Act of 2002 (HAVA), Public Law 107-252.
+22-2-121, is authorized to promulgate such rules as are necessary to maintain uniform voting, vote counting procedures and orderly voting and to comply with the requirements of the Help America Vote Act of 2002 (HAVA), Public Law 107-252.

-These rules are promulgated to establish standards and procedures for sending official and unofficial election reports to the Secretary of State's Office, in accordance with W.S.
+These rules are promulgated to establish standards and procedures for judges of election and counting boards, in accordance with W.S.
 22-8-101, et seq.